rodders99/rodders99.github.io/content/projects/homeassistant-health-dashboard-pt3/homeassistant_health_dashboard_p3.md

 ![Home Assistant Logo](/img/homeassistant_logo.jpg)

-> If you experience any of the symptoms I list in the previous article on a regular basis, you might want to have a close look at your diet!
+> If you regularly experience any of the symptoms I list in this article, it is entirely possible that like me your migraines may be triggered by something in your diet!
 This is not medical advice, I am not a Medical Professional, do not take medical advice from internet strangers.
 If you are suffering from similar symptoms, consider approaching a medical professional before biohacking your life.
+This was my journey, I hope it brings relief to others.

 - [Introduction](#introduction)